 Is a Trichologist a Doctor?

-A Trichologist is not medically qualified, but has specialist knowledge in matters relating to the hair and scalp.
+A Trichologist is not medically qualified and is unable to prescribe medications at the moment, but has specialist knowledge in matters relating to the hair and scalp.
 Treating hair loss and scalp conditions start with an accurate diagnosis and need an expert understanding to treat them appropriately.

 Some conditions do require further medical intervention and in this case you will be given advice within the scope of the Trichologist and plans made for the next step.
 Trichologists will work collaboratively to refer you appropriately to a pharmacist, your GP, or specialist to get you on the correct path.